 - Take adequate cover/protection (i.e. concrete walls, thick desks, filing cabinets).

 - Place signs on exterior windows to identify the location of injured persons.

 - Stay in your secure location of the building until an "all clear" instruction is given by an authorized or known voice.

 - If the staff or students do not recognize the voice that is giving instruction or suspect it is not a member of law enforcement, you should remain in place.
 Unknown or unfamiliar voices may be false and designed to give false assurances.

-If the shooter enters your class or office:
+If the assailant enters your class or office:

 - There is no one procedure that can be recommended in this situation.

 - Attempt to get the word out to other staff if possible, and call 911 if that seems practical.

 - Attempting to overcome the individual with force is a last resort, but if it is your only option, you must fight with the goal of separating the weapon from the attacker.

 - Focus on these three goals to be successful when defending yourself against an attacker: 1) position yourself by the door the threat is entering, 2) grab the weapon when the threat enters the doorway, and 3) FIGHT.